 1. OBJECTIVES

-The project foresees the research and development of innovative photon detection systems allowing to cover large areas in a cost-effective way.
+The project foresees the research and development of innovative photon detection systems allowing the covering of large areas in a cost-effective way.
 The foreseen applications are:

 *) extend the physics range of the upcoming JLab12 facility design to work with polarized electron beams at the luminosity frontier;